ronin-rb/ronin/man/ronin-quote.1.md

 : Quotes the data as a C string.

 `-j`, `--js`
-: quotes the data as a JavaScript string.
+: Quotes the data as a JavaScript string.

 `-S`, `--shell`
-: Quotes the data as a Shell String.
+: Quotes the data as a Shell string.

 `-P`, `--powershell`
-: Quotes the data as a PowerShell String.
+: Quotes the data as a PowerShell string.

 `-R`, `--ruby`
-: Quotes the data as a Ruby String.
+: Quotes the data as a Ruby string.

 `-h`, `--help`
 : Print help information.